Nappuccinos To More Weekend Z's: Strategize To Catch Up On Lost Sleep

 So, while it's ideal to go to bed and wake up at the same time every day, it's not always possible to stick to this routine.
 And, a recent longevity study suggests this is OK.
 "We're very adaptable," Winter says.

-Researchers in Sweden looked at how the amount of weekday and weekend sleep was associated with lifespan.
-The study included about 44,000 people, followed for 13 years.
-They found that people who tended to get less sleep during the week, but made up for it with extended weekend sleep did not have an increased risk of premature death.
-The researchers conclude that "long weekend sleep may compensate for short weekday sleep."
+Researchers in Sweden looked at how the amount of weekday and weekend sleep was associated with life span.
+The study included about 44,000 people who were followed for 13 years.
+The researchers found that people who tended to get less sleep during the week, but who made up for it with extended weekend sleep, did not have an increased risk of premature death.
+The researchers concluded that "long weekend sleep may compensate for short weekday sleep."
 They published their findings in the Journal of Sleep Research.

 "If you're somebody who needs seven hours of sleep a night, then you really need 49 hours a week," Winter says.
 In other words, it's probably OK to vary your sleep a bit over a short time period, as long as it averages out to what you need.

 "Yes, I do think you can make up for lost sleep," Winter says.
-"I don't think I'll ever make up for the sleep I lost in medical school and residency, but I do think in the short-term you can."
+"I don't think I'll ever make up for the sleep I lost in medical school and residency, but I do think in the short term you can."

 Still, there is one potential drawback of sleeping in on the weekend: Too much sleep can throw off your body clock.
-So, an hour or two of extra sleep is fine, but you don't want to sleep in so long on a Sunday morning, that then it's hard to fall asleep Sunday night.
+So, an hour or two of extra sleep is fine, but you don't want to sleep in so long on a Sunday morning that then it's hard to fall asleep Sunday night.

 Another way to recover: Take a nap.

-"A 20 minute nap can make up for one hour of lost sleep," says Jim Horne, a sleep researcher and professor emeritus of psychophysiology at Loughborough University in the U.K. He published a study in 2011 demonstrating the benefits of a 20 minute nap.
+"A 20-minute nap can make up for one hour of lost sleep," says Jim Horne, a sleep researcher and professor emeritus of psychophysiology at Loughborough University in the U.K. He published a study in 2011 demonstrating the benefits of a 20-minute nap.

 Horne also points to a review study that concluded that daytime naps can help boost performance — everything from improved memory recall to being more alert.
 But, here's a tip: Don't take a nap after 3 p.m., or it's likely to interfere with your nighttime sleep.

-Note: Editor's note: If you like this article, you should check out Life Kit, NPR's family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
-Our new sleep guide is out Monday.
-Sign up for the newsletter, or email us at lifekit@npr.org.